-To speed up database operations on the /POSDW/TLOGF table, you can store extension segments in a dedicated table ( $/POSDW/TLOGF\EXT$ ) by enabling the Store Extensions in Separate Table option in the Define General Settings Customizing activity.
+To speed up database operations on the /POSDW/TLOGF table, you can store extension segments in a dedicated table (/POSDW/TLOGF_EXT) by enabling the Store Extensions in Separate Table option in the Define General Settings Customizing activity.

 The setting of the Store Extensions in Separate Table option affects how POS transaction data is stored in the database.
-This option should be set after consultation with a SAP Customer Activity Repository administrator, and you should not change the selected setting of the Store Extensions in Separate Table option needlessly.

-Only transactions processed after the $Store\ Extensions\ in\ Separate\ Table$ option is enabled will have their extension segments stored in the $/POSDW/TLOGF\EXT$ table.
-For all the POS transactions already stored in the $/POSDW/TLOGF\EXT$ table.

-TLOGF table, you must run the Transfer POS Transaction Extension Segments Report (transaction /POSDW/REFE) to move the extension segments from the /POSDW/TLOGF table to the /POSDW/TLOGF EXT table.
+This option should be set after consultation with a SAP Customer Activity Repository administrator.
+Do not change the selected setting of the Store Extensions in Separate Table option needlessly.
+Only transactions processed after the Store Extensions in Separate Table option is enabled will have their extension segments stored in the /POSDW/TLOGF_EXT table.
+For all the POS transactions already stored in the /POSDW/TLOGF table, you must run the Transfer POS Transaction Extension Segments Report (transaction /POSDW/REFE) to move the extension segments from the /POSDW/TLOGF table to the /POSDW/TLOGF_EXT table.

-If you have been storing extension segments in the /POSDW/TLOGF\EXT table, you can use the Transfer POS Transaction Extension Segments Report to move the extension segments back to the /POSDW/TLOGF table.
+If you have been storing extension segments in the /POSDW/TLOGF_EXT table, you can use the Transfer POS Transaction Extension Segments Report to move the extension segments back to the /POSDW/ TLOGF table.

-Note that the actual persistence location of extension segments (/POSDW/TLOGF or /POSDW/TLOGF\EXT) has no impact on the inclusion of these extension segments in their corresponding transaction records during task processing, display in the POS Workbench or analysis.
+Note that the actual persistence location of extension segments (/POSDW/TLOGF or /POSDW/ TLOGF_EXT) has no impact on the inclusion of these extension segments in their corresponding transaction records during task processing, display in the POS Workbench or analysis.